 Roscón de Reyes

-The presents are opened and there is a typical sweet for breakfast (which you might have already eaten during all Christmas time) called Roscón de Reyes, a type of huge doughnut with candied fruits on top made with a little orange water in its dough (hence its characteristic taste) and which can be filled with whipped cream or custard or even truffle cream.
-(If you want to learn more about typical Spanish Christmas sweets, click here.)
+This is a type of large ring-shaped cake with candied fruits on top that is made with a bit of orange blossom water in its dough (hence its characteristic flavor) and can be filled with whipped cream or custard and even truffle cream.

 See you next year!